simanerush/simanerush.com/Content/posts/sharing-files.md

 ## Getting a PDF's title

-As we have seen, it is not really convenient to access a title of a given PDF, because it is stored in its metadata and is of type `Optional<Dictionary<AnyHashable, Any>>`, which is not really convenient.
+As we have seen, it is not really convenient to access a title of a given PDF, because it is stored in its metadata and is of type `Optional<Dictionary<AnyHashable, Any>>`.

 Because of that, let's write another function that will extend the `PDFDocument` to get its title.